UOA-CS732-SE750-Students-2022/project-group-viral-vtubers/README.md

 - GraphQL Schema (Backend): [localhost:8080/graphql](http://localhost:8080/graphql)

 ### Testing
-- To run all the frontend unit tests run `yarn test` in the frontend directory
+- To run all the frontend unit tests run `make frontend-test` in the frontend directory
-- To run all the backend unit tests `mvn test` in the backend directory
+- To run all the backend unit tests `make backend-test` in the backend directory

 ### Troubleshooting